AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/dynamic_storage_management/dyn05_user-defined_storage_pools_policy.rst

 Reference
 +++++++++++

-MISRA C Rule 21.3 "The memory allocation and deallocation functions of <stdlib.h>
+MISRA C Rule 21.3: "The memory allocation and deallocation functions of
-shall not be used"
+<stdlib.h> shall not be used."

 +++++++++++++
 Description